 33. An issue that was not part of the original Consultation Paper but was raised during the consultation process pertained to permitting channels of group broadcast companies to be offered as part of a common bouquet.
-In this regard, they have requested that channels, belonging to the same 'Group' (Parent/Promoter/Owner/ Management), though licensed under different entities, subsidiaries, associated companies, should be allowed to be bundled in a bouquet and distributed.
+In this regard, they have requested that channels, belonging to the same 'Group'

+(Parent/Promoter/Owner/ Management), though licensed under different entities, subsidiaries, associated companies, should be allowed to be bundled in a bouquet and distributed.
 They have advanced the argument that broadcasters have established different companies/ventures at different points in time and have also acquired or sold channels and, as a consequence, a large broadcaster may have channels in the name of separate legal entities.

-- The Authority is of the view that forming of bouquets, through bundling of 34. channels of a broadcaster company with that of its, subsidiary companies, holding company, and subsidiary companies of the holding company, may be permitted as essentially they have a single point of control in all respects and represent the same beneficial interest group.
+The Authority is of the view that forming of bouquets, through bundling of channels of a broadcaster company with that of its, subsidiary companies, holding company, and subsidiary companies of the holding company, may be permitted as essentially they have a single point of control in all respects and represent the same beneficial interest group.
 However, such companies should have, in their name, the Uplinking permission or Downlinking permission, as applicable, for their channels, from the Central Government.
 Moreover, for such bouquets, any one of such companies, authorised by them jointly, shall publish the RIO, enter into interconnection agreements and file details of interconnection agreements with the Authority and carry out any other obligation prescribed in the regulatory framework.
 Further, bouquets or channels offered by such companies, either individually or as a group, shall be considered to be offerings of a common entity and will have to comply with the regulatory framework, such as 'twin conditions' etc., prescribed by TRAI.
-Accordingly, a suitable proviso to sub-regulation 10(1)(a) has been added to achieve this objective. - 35.
-In summary, the above discussed amendments clearly bring out the distinct roles and responsibilities of a broadcaster and its authorised agent.
-This is expected to address the market distortions caused because of the present role assumed by the aggregators in the distribution of TV channels to various DPOs.
-They will also contribute to the orderly growth and overall development of the sector.
+To ensure this, suitable provisions have been incorporated through an amendment to the Telecommunication (Broadcasting and Cable Services) Interconnection (Seventh Amendment) Regulation, 2014(1 of 2014).